kawu/hhu-dl-materials-2019/python-refresher/README.md

 # Check for existence in a set with in
 2 in filled_set   # => True
 10 in filled_set  # => False

+# if can be used as an expression
+# Equivalent of C's '?:' ternary operator
+"yahoo!" if 3 > 2 else 2  # => "yahoo!"
 -->

 ```python